ShaunCurtis/CEC-Publish/README.md

 1. Project Structure and Framework.
 2. Services - Building the CRUD Data Layers.
-3. Routed View Components - Building the CRUD Presentation Layer.
+3. View Components - Building the CRUD Presentation Layer.
-4. UI Components.
+4. UI Components v- Building HTML/CSS Controls.
-5. A walk through adding weather stations and weather station Data to the application.
+5. A walk through detailing how to add weather stations and weather station data to the application.

-They are my current framework for developing Blazor Applications.
+They document my current framework for developing Blazor Applications.

 They are not:
-1. An attempt to define Best Practice.
+1. An attempt to define best practice.
-2. A finished product.
+2. The finished product.

-Use as much or as little of it as you like, and please offer suggestions.
-I do make a few suggestions, principly to try and break old routines.
-For example, don't call a routed component a page.
-It's not: call it a page and you subconciously attribute other web page features to it that simply don't apply.
-I call these **Views** after the component that displays them - *RouteView*.
+Use as much or as little as you like, and please offer suggestions.

+I do make a few suggestions, principly to steer those new to Blazor away from dark holes.
+As an example, I recommend parking the term Page.
+A routed component isn't a page.
+Label it a page, even subconsciously, and it will gain web page attributes that simply don't apply.
+I use the term **Views** after the component that displays them - *RouteView*.

 [CEC.Blazor GitHub Repository](https://github.com/ShaunCurtis/CEC.Blazor)